75 Corporate Buzzwords and Phrases That Drive Us Crazy

 16. We must move the needle – Keep your ears peeled for bad revenues and expect to be needled.

-17. They were first to market – What your company wasn’t; your boss can’t change; and by the way, get to work!
+17. They were first-to-market – Which your company wasn’t; and your boss can’t change.
+By the way, get to work!

 18. Customer-centric – A popular term because it makes people sound smart and caring.
 Plus, there’s alliteration in there.

 19. Our lines were crossed – You didn’t listen and I’m right.

 1. The enterprise – Coined long ago by geeks, this term makes your colleagues feel “tech-savvy,” and a little like Captain Kirk.

 2. Sweet spot – A special target market of the company, for which you’re now expected to live for.